 Antitrust law makes more sense if you have some understanding of its origins.
 What, for example, does “antitrust” mean?
 As with everything else, it all makes much more sense if you understand the first principles.

-The Inescapable Injustice of Antitrust Law.
 The courts have tried for nearly a century to give meaning to the broad standards enunciated in the principal antitrust statutes, and not surprisingly they have often contradicted one another in their rulings: some courts have been disposed to find antitrust violations in every corner, while others have refused to see it in even the most brazen instances of predatory exclusions and anticompetitive conspiracies.
 It sometimes seems as though the many decisions, if considered as a whole, appear to be an unwieldy, incoherent hodge-podge of ad hoc improvisations that hopelessly contradict one another, if not in specific outcomes then in their underlying reasoning.

 If laws should be generally understood in advance by the population whom they are supposed to govern, then the antitrust laws can be assailed as being overly vague and subject to the changing humors of the courts that must supply meaning to them, which they do only when called upon by an aggrieved private litigant or a government prosecutor.
 Thus one competitor might object to the business practices of its more successful rival.
-It then brings an antitrust suit, or complains about the matter to the DOJ.
+It then brings an antitrust suit, or complains about the matter to the Division.
 A civil antitrust case is brought, or, in some instances, a criminal proceeding is initiated.
 The court, having been thus summoned, now decides whether or not there has been an antitrust violation — and this it does by applying the general formulas of the statutes to the specific business practices under challenge.
 Whether or not the practice is improper becomes known only after the court has ruled.
 This is inevitably followed by appeals made by the losing party, and then by further appeal.
 The entire process can last for years.